adammaj1/parameter_external_angle/boettcher.md

 Boettcher and multiplier map on the parameter plane:
 * The exterior of Mandelbrot set : near the set the image is not good, probaly more terms of Boettcher map are needed : $` O(\frac{1}{c^4})`$
 *  interior : [Multiplier map](https://en.wikibooks.org/wiki/Fractals/Iterations_in_the_complex_plane/def_cqp#Multiplier_map) works good

+>
+The series expansion of the inverse of  Phi_M(c)  does not work because it converges very slowly close to the boundary.
+If it was faster,  M  would be known to be [locally connected](https://en.wikipedia.org/wiki/Mandelbrot_set#Local_connectivity).
+>
+Wolf Jung

 Compare it with [Stripe Average Coloring](README.md#stripe-average-coloring-or-method-sam-or-sac):